scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Now imagine if our App is more complex with lots of dependencies themselves depending on `C` (either directly or transitively) - it becomes extremely difficult to upgrade any dependencies because it now pulls in a version of `C` that is incompatible with the rest of the versions of `C` in our dependency tree!
 In the example below, we cannot upgrade `D` because it will transitively pull in `C v2.0.0`, causing breakages due to binary incompatibility.
-This inability to upgrade any packages without breaking anything is common known as **Dependency Hell**.
+This inability to upgrade any packages without breaking anything is commonly known as **Dependency Hell**.

 ![Dependency Hell]({{ site.baseurl }}/resources/images/library-author-guide/dependency_hell.png)